Leon-Yu0320/BTI-Plant-phenotyping/README.md

 ### 3.Image batch processes
 After initial selection of parameters, users will save these data into databases corresponded to different experimental sets.
 The format of databases for each type of experiments were shown as follow:

+**NOTE: The column names of databse can be customized and is required for completing the database**

 #### Example database of MULTI_PLANT pipeline
 | raspiID | cameraID | WX | WY | WW | WH | degree | s1_size | s1_dir| s2_size | s2_dir| Cutoff | RX | RY | RW | RH | PX | PY | Radius | BATCH |